 It can be kind of tricky to figure that out if you’re launching several things throughout the year, running challenges and that kind of thing because then you’re also like, “Hey, I rebranded,” and it’s just one more announcement that you have to put out.

-So, you might be wondering, “Okay, so how often should I rebrand my business?”
+So, you might be wondering, “Okay, so how often should my business rebrand?”
 To be honest, there’s no definite timeline.
 There’s no handy Pinterest download that I can download and give you that says, “Oh, you need to rebrand every 36 months and five days.”

 I would estimate that a lot of businesses tend to rebrand around every five years.
 That is not a have to though, that’s more of a “Hey, some things have changed.
 Our brand has evolved.
 Our messaging has evolved.”
 That, I think is kind of the trend.